jatinchowdhury18/lab-website/index.md

 {% capture text %}

-We are currently working on a variety of projects ranging from acoustical analysis of historical instruments, to spatial audio, neuro-science(?), circuit modelling, and more!
+We are currently working on a variety of projects ranging from acoustical analysis of historical instruments, to spatial audio, neuroscience, circuit modelling, and more!

 {%
   include button.html